MEF-GIT/MEF-LSO-Sonata-SDK/documentation/productApi/catalog/MEF W142 - LSO Cantata and LSO Sonata Product Catalog API - Developer Guide.md

 - Trouble Ticketing
 - Billing

-The business requirements and use cases for the Product Catalog are defined in MEF 127 _Product Catalog Requirements and Use Cases_ [[MEF127](#8-references)].

-**_Note:_** [[TMF620](#8-references)] Product Catalog API covers use cases related to Product Catalog management as well.
-Whereas the goal of this API (specified in this document) is to allow the publishing of Product Offerings and Product Specifications and onboarding of them (between the Buyer and Seller) in a fast and efficient way (inter-carrier read-only API ).

 This document is structured as follows:

 - [Chapter 4](#4-introduction) provides an introduction to the Product Catalog and its description in a broader context of Cantata and Sonata and their corresponding SDKs.
 - [Chapter 5](#5-api-description) gives an overview of endpoints, resource model and design patterns.
 - Use cases and flows are presented in
   [Chapter 6](#6-api-interactions-and-flows).
 - And finally, [Chapter 7](#7-api-details) complements previous sections with a